clareaulab/ebv_biobank_gwas/README.md

 [Contact Caleb Lareau](lareauc@mskcc.org) for assistance in engineering these features on your own workspace.

+### all-of-us-notebooks
+This folder contains all of the major notebooks used for assembling the EBV quantification, performing the EBV GWAS validation analyses, and the phenotypic associations using EBV as an exposure for complex trait associations.

 ### celltype-pathway-mapping
 This folder contains code for pathway and cell type enrichment analyses of the 147 genes with protein-altering variation from the ExWAS analyses (Figure 4).